 I'd now like to highlight a second Math Game that is equally as popular and incredibly engaging called "Tenzies!"

 For students to build upon their subitizing (the ability to recognize the number of objects at a glance, without having to count all the objects), one-to-one correspondence (each object being counted must be given one count and only one count.
-The number word spoken and the object counted must match up), and hierarchical inclusion (numbers build by exactly one each time and nest within each other by this amount.
-This relationship means that the child mentally includes one in two, two in three, three in four, and so on) skills as early mathematicians in a fun and engaging way!
+The number word spoken and the object counted must match up), and conservation (the count of the object stays the same whether spread out or close together) skills in a hands-on and engaging way!

 How to play:

 1. Roll all ten die and sort them by number rolled into groups.
 Whichever number has the most die is the "magic tenzie number!"
 Remember that number.